Erica Eckman is a well-known foodie and founder of the brand Everything Erica. She and her…

-Jake Cohen is a one-of-a-kind Birthright Israel alumnus and
+Jake Cohen is a one-of-a-kind Birthright Israel alumnus and a

 For me, Birthright Israel was my first foray into my love affair with Israeli cuisine.
 It overlapped perfectly with my 10-day holiday break in culinary school, so I signed up immediately with my sister and best friend.

 The result was a culinary experience that was unparalleled to anything I had ever had, even as a native New Yorker.
 I was introduced to ingredients, spices, and dishes entirely foreign to me.
-Not only did I become incredibly connected to my Jewish identity and Israel, but it ignited my love for Israeli (and honesty all diaspora) foods.
+Not only did I become incredibly connected to my Jewish identity and Israel, but it ignited my love for Israeli (and honesty all Diaspora) foods.
 I’m itching to get back as soon as I can!

-Jake Cohen’s Coconut-Halva Macaroon Recipe
+Jake Cohen’s Passover Coconut-Halva Macaroon Recipe

 Yield: 2 dozen cookies